Simple steps to prevent childhood obesity…we can do it!

 Breastfeed when possible and no solid foods before 4 months of age…

-- A recent study showed that with children who were breastfed for at least four months, the timing of solid food introduction did not affect the obesity rate of the child at age 3.
+- A recent study showed that when children were breastfed for at least four months, then the timing of solid food introduction did not affect the obesity rate of the child at age 3.
 Children who were never breastfed or who stopped breastfeeding before age 4 months and were given solid foods before the recommended 4 months of age were 6 times more likely to be obese by age 3.

 Know where your child is…(know where you are too!)

 - At your child’s 2 year old well child visit, your pediatrician will calculate his body mass index (BMI).
 This is a better indicator of weight issues than simply where your child is on the growth chart.
 A child with a BMI greater than the 85th percentile for his age and sex is overweight, a BMI greater than the 95th percentile determines that your child is obese.

 - Children that have parents who are overweight have an increased risk to become overweight too.